Skip to main content

 Our graduates’ excellent employment record is a sign of the flexibility and professionalism that our geography degrees develop.

-You will leave with sought-after skills, including teamwork, project management, research and presentation skills, and therefore will have access to a wide variety of careers.
+You will leave with sought-after skills - including teamwork, project management, research and presentation skills - making you employable in a wide variety of fields.

 • the Department for Business, Innovation and Skills